Q: Does Chase have a secured credit card? The website doesn’t show the application.

 With the exception of their Slate card (for average credit) these days the credit score requirements for their credit cards are basically on par with American Express; you need to have excellent credit to be approved.

 The Chase secured Visa and MasterCard was discontinued several years ago.
-I asked my local branch if Chase plans on bringing it back in 2013 or early 2014 and they said there are no plans for a secured credit card.
-Being that the last time they offered it was in 2005, I think it was probably somewhat of an unsuccessful (or at least unprofitable) experiment and can safely conclude that it won’t make an appearance in the market again.
+I asked my local branch if Chase plans on bringing it back, and they said there are no plans for a secured credit card.
+The last time they offered it was in 2005, so I think it was probably somewhat of an unsuccessful (or at least unprofitable) experiment and can safely conclude that it won’t make an appearance in the market again.

-- With the Fed keeping interest rates at all-time lows, deposit accounts are no longer money makers for the banks.
+- With the Fed keeping interest rates low, deposit accounts are no longer money makers for the banks.
 Why would they want to pay you interest when instead, they can borrow from the Fed for next to nothing?
 For this reason, having a secured card with a deposit of say, $500 to $2,000, is no longer enticing for banks.
 Simply put, there’s more money to be made elsewhere… such as with premium credit cards.

 - When it comes to premium cards, in many regards Chase is tied with American Express nowadays.
-Because of the heavy advertising I’m sure you already know about their Sapphire, but they also issue cards for luxury hotels Hyatt and Ritz-Carlton and a high card called the Palladium.
+Because of the heavy advertising I’m sure you already know about their Sapphire, but they also issue cards for luxury hotels Hyatt and Ritz-Carlton and a high-status card called the Palladium.
 In short, the Chase brand = premium cards, so I doubt they would issue secured credit cards because that might dilute the perception of their brand.